 Addressing concerns of professional misconduct, incompetence and incapacity of members of the College and unregulated persons engaging in illegal practise.

 Here you will find information on complaints and reporting concerns, hearings and additional resources.

-Employers must report to the College when the employment of a registered early childhood educator (RECE) is terminated, suspended or restrictions have been placed on their duties for reasons of professional misconduct or if the RECE resigns under these circumstances.
+Employers must report to the College when the employment of an RECE is terminated, suspended or restrictions have been placed on their duties for reasons of professional misconduct or if the RECE resigns under these circumstances.

 Employers must report to the College when they become aware that an RECE who is a current or former employee is charged or convicted of an offense involving sexual conduct and minors or an offence that, in the employer's opinion, indicates that a child may be at risk of harm or injury.
 Employers must also report any conduct by an RECE that they believe should be reviewed by a committee of the College.
 College committees address issues related to professional misconduct, incompetence or incapacity.

 Employers who need to provide the College with a report, should complete and submit the

 Mandatory Employer Report.

 For more information on mandatory reporting obligations, please see the

 Only registered members of the College of Early Childhood Educators can legally practise the profession of early childhood education and use the protected titles "registered early childhood educator" (RECE), "early childhood educator" (ECE) and their French equivalents.

 The College's online public register is the only accurate way to verify an individual's current membership status.
 Parents and employers should always check the public register to verify an individual's registration status with the College.
 The public register can be accessed online from anywhere, any time.